 I. PROJECT SELECTION CRITERIA

 - Round 1: The Center will screen all project abstracts for technical eligibility based on the objectives, priorities, requirements, ineligible activities, and unallowable costs contained in this funding opportunity.
-The Center may deem abstracts ineligible if they do not fully adhere to the criteria stated herein.
 It will forward the technically eligible abstracts to the relevant regional bureaus for comment.
 The Center may forward project abstracts for advisory peer review to other federal agency personnel with relevant experience.
-On or around December 21, 2018, the Center will notify embassies of the Round 1 results and invite a subset to submit full applications.
+On or around January 10, 2020, the Center will notify embassies of the Round 1 results and invite a subset to submit full applications.

 - Round 2: The Center will convene a technical advisory panel of subject matter experts from elsewhere within the U.S. Government to review the applications and provide comment.
 It will also forward the applications to the relevant regional bureaus for comment.
 ECA will submit a comprehensive funding recommendation to the Department’s Bureau of Budget and Planning (BP) and request that BP make funds available to the embassies through the Department’s regional bureaus for the recommended AFCP projects.

 Applications (i.e., Project Abstract) must be submitted electronically to AFCPManila@state.gov on or before 4:30 p.m. of the deadline date.
 The Abstract (and the Full Project Application, in case the application advances to Round 2) must be in MS Word format, while the Detailed Grant Proposal Budget (part of the Full Project Application) must be in MS Excel format.
-Incomplete submissions as well as applications submitted after the cut-off dates and times will be considered ineligible for consideration.
+All submitted documents must be in English.
+Incomplete submissions as well as applications submitted after the cut-off dates and times will be considered unresponsive and therefore ineligible for consideration.